-Manipur: Two CRPF personnel killed after miscreants attack security post in Bishnupur
+Manipur: Two CRPF personnel killed in attack on security post

-Two personnel from the paramilitary force were injured in the firing, which took place at 1.15 am on Saturday.
+In a separate incident, a person from the Meitei community was killed on Friday night in a village in the Imphal East district after gunfire in the area.

 Two Central Reserve Police Force personnel died and two were injured in an attack by armed miscreants in the early hours of Saturday.

-The miscreants fired at a Central Reserve Police Force post at Naransena in Manipur's Bishnupur district at 1.15 am, a security official told Scroll.
+The miscreants fired at a Central Reserve Police Force post at Naransena in Manipur's Bishnupur district, a security official told Scroll.

+A senior police official in Bishnupur said that suspected Kuki militants attacked an Indian Reserve Battalion camp that was being protected by the Central Reserve Police Force.

+The Central Reserve Police Force personnel who died were identified as sub-inspector N Sarkar and head constable Arup Saini, PTI reported.
+Those who were injured were Inspector Jadav Das and constable Aftab Das.

 Manipur has been gripped by ethnic clashes between the tribal Kuki and the dominant Meitei communities since May.
 The violence has left 219 persons dead and displaced 60,000 people from their homes since May 3, according to figures released by the state government in February.